joseAf28/PlasmaCDAE/README.md

 - **Clipping of Updates**

-  To maintain stability in the refinement dynamics and prevent the algorithm from overshooting the local basin of attraction, clipping of the vector field updates is employed.
+  Clipping of the vector field updates is employed to maintain stability in the refinement dynamics and prevent the algorithm from overshooting the local basin of attraction.
 This means that if the magnitude of the update $\eta v(y^{(k)};x)$ exceeds a predetermined threshold, the update is scaled back:
   $$
   \Delta y^{(k)} = \text{clip}\left( \eta v(y^{(k)};x), \text{min}= -c, \max = c \right)
   $$